 Grant income relates to the grants awarded from governmental bodies that are conditional cost reimbursement grants and are recognized as grant income as allowable costs are incurred and the right to payment is realized.
 The grants awarded relate to agreed upon direct and indirect costs for specific studies or clinical trials, which may include personnel and consulting costs, costs paid to contract research organizations ("CROs"), research institutions and /or consortiums involved in the grant, as well as facilities and administrative costs.
 These grants are cost plus fixed fee arrangements in which we are reimbursed for eligible direct and indirect costs over time, up to the maximum amount of each specific grant award.
 Only costs that are allowable under the grant award, certain government regulations and the NIH's supplemental policy and procedure manual may be claimed for reimbursement, and the reimbursements are subject to routine audits from governmental agencies from time to time.
-As of June 30, 2023, the Company has been awarded grants with project periods that extend through May 31, 2026, subject to extension.
-Our clinical trials have been funded by approximately \$171.0 million in cumulative grants awarded primarily by the NIA, which includes an approximately \$81.0 million grant from the NIA to fund our Phase 2 (COG0203) study of CT1812 in patients with early-stage AD, an approximately \$30.5 million grant from the NIA to fund our Phase 2 (COG0201) study of CT1812 in patients with mild-to-moderate AD, and an approximately \$29.5 million grant from the NIA to fund our Phase 2 (COG1201) study of CT1812 in patients with dementia with Lewy bodies.
+As of September 30, 2023, the Company has been awarded grants with project periods that extend through May 31, 2026, subject to extension.
+Our clinical trials have been funded by approximately \$171.0 million in cumulative grants awarded primarily by the NIA, which includes an approximately \$81.0 million grant from the NIA to fund our Phase 2 (COG0203) study of CT1812 in patients with mild-to-moderate AD, and an approximately \$29.5 million grant from the NIA to fund our Phase 2 (COG0201) study of CT1812 in patients with mild-to-moderate AD, and an approximately \$29.5 million grant from the NIA to fund our Phase 2 (COG0201) study of CT1812 in patients with mild-to-moderate AD, and an approximately \$29.5 million grant from the NIA to fund our Phase 2 (COG1201) study of CT1812 in patients with dementia with Lewy bodies.